DevComPsy/MetaController/README.md

 # Meta-Controller

-Code for the paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser (in rev).
+Code for the paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser (2020).
+Neuroscience & Biobehavioral Reviews.
 This repository contains the MATLAB code used to simulate the meta-controller framework proposed in the paper.